wlyra/pencil_tutorial/1-setting-up-general.md

 		export PATH="$PENCIL_HOME/bin:$PENCIL_HOME/utils:$PATH"
 		export PYTHONPATH="$PENCIL_HOME/python:$PYTHONPATH"

 And source it.
 If you downloaded the GNU compiler collection (gcc) yesterday, you should be ready to compile the code.
+Let's just add optimization so the code runs faster.
+Add these lines to the end of $PENCIL_HOME/config/compilers/GNU-GCC.conf

+    	       %section Makefile
+               		FFLAGS=-O3
+	       %endsection Makefile

 Otherwise, download with your favorite package manager (ports, brew, yum, aptitude, etc).

 Let's make sure that everything is ok by compiling a test serial run.
 Jump to